Seamless MATLAB Integration: Unleashing Octave Power in Your Python Code

 Signal Processing

 Imagine analyzing audio signals in Python, leveraging Octave's powerful signal processing toolbox for intricate filtering or spectral analysis.
-A code snippet might look like this (conceptually):python
+A code snippet might look like this (conceptually):

 Python code